Coral UI

 Throws:

-• Error if component validation fails
+• Error if component validation fails (when skipValidation is false)

-• Error if parsing fails
+• Error if parsing fails (invalid syntax)

-• Error if transformation fails
+• Error if transformation fails (missing component or JSX)

 import { transformReactComponentToSpec } from '@reallygoodwork/react-to-coral';